How to Reopen an L&I Claim: Rules, Policies, Timeline

 See Board of Industrial Insurance Appeals Significant Decisions and the Appellate Reporters

-Important consideration about reopening law:
+Important considerations about reopening law:

 1. The Application to Reopen Claim Due to Worsening Condition is the form used to initiate a reopening.
 Get it right the first time, and work only with a doctor who wants to help you.
 L&I will pay for this one medical visit.